dylansti02/statcast_heatmaps_and_baseball_analysis/bonus_analyses/pedro_stats.md

 ![Scatterplots for Pedro Martinez's 1999 and 2000 (ERA vs WHIP, K% vs BB%)](images/pedro_peak_seasons.png)

 These charts sort of illustrate my point; would you have spotted Kershaw or Gibson on both charts without them being labeled?
 Maybe on the ERA-WHIP plot, but on both?
+Nobody else in the American League was within a run of Pedro.

 ### Some extras